CloudBindle/bindle/README.md

     templates/config

-A configuration file will be moved to ~/.bindle upon installation.
+A configuration file will be moved to ~/.bindle upon installation, based on the "bindle_config" variable you defined in "install/roles/bindle-dependencies/vars/main.yml".
 Parameters are explained in each config.

 There are two types of sections. there is the default section, where you will put most of the configuration settings.
 And then there are custom blocks.
 Upon launching a cluster parameters in the custom block will overwrite the default configurations.